Course #: DES-03452

 - Is technology determinate?

-Do all readings before each class session so that seminar method can be successful and attend all classes; attendance will be recorded.
+STUDENT'S RESPONSIBILITIES: Do all readings before each class session and attend all classes so that seminar method can be successful; attendance will be recorded.
 Come to each class with two questions prepared, based on the readings and the topic of the week’s class.
 Write a number of short papers (approximately two three-page and one four-page papers) and one final paper.
 There will not be exams.